 - International Sourcing: Aluminum frames are mass-produced globally, often in regions with integrated aluminum industries, which makes them very cost-effective.

-- Local Sourcing: This is an area of real potential.
+- Local Sourcing: This is an area of significant potential.
 Australia is a major producer of bauxite and aluminum.
-Leveraging this for local frame manufacturing could offer benefits in customization, reduced shipping costs, and better supply chain responsiveness.
+Leveraging this for local frame manufacturing could offer benefits like customization, reduced shipping costs, and improved supply chain responsiveness.

 Junction Boxes and Connectors